igemsoftware/KoreaUSeoul-2015/README.md

 #### 3. Upload to mySQL server
 + You must have to build a mysql server. [mySQL](https://www.mysql.com/)

-+ Change basic settings to yours  (rows 14~16, graph.php)
++ Change the default settings to suit yours  (rows 14~16, graph.php)

- -Basic settings mySQL : miseq.korea.ac.kr
+ -default mySQL : miseq.korea.ac.kr

- -Basic settings database : igem_712
+ -default database : igem_712

- -Basic settings table : path_score_table

 + 	How to upload mySQLdb.txt to the Server (in mySQL)